 This investment creates a mutually beneficial relationship with healthcare organizations.
 As REITs provide care and development for their properties, healthcare organizations can save time on property management and focus on providing higher quality patient care and related services.
 Managing a healthcare property is a substantial responsibility.
 Working with an REIT who also has growth in mind can offer success for both parties.

 Healthcare REITs can provide low-risk investment opportunities with significant reward potential when investors approach them as long-term investments.
-However, REITs come with risks, so investors should educate themselves about the pros and cons before investing in healthcare REITs.
+However, REITs come with risks, so investors should educate themselves about the pros and cons before investing in medical or healthcare REITs.